The Unbearable Lightness of Being exposes love’s dynamics

 A cycle of infidelity

 Prague, the late 1960s; the four main characters are part of the artistic and intellectual life of Czech society, and are all linked by romantic or sexual relationships.
 From the Prague Spring of 1968 to the Invasion of the Soviet Union, Teresa, a photographer, anguishes about her husband’s infidelity.
-In the meanwhile, he can’t help but reach out for his lover Sabina, an artist, who in turn can’t help but enjoy a relationship with a married professor.
+In the meanwhile, he can’t help but reach out to his lover Sabina, an artist, who in turn can’t help but enjoy a relationship with a married professor.
 This cycle of infidelity, if analyzed from the point of view of the heavy/light dichotomy, surprises with the powerful interdependence of these two elements.

 The brilliant road to balance